 Often seen as the entertainer, the ESFP personality type is outgoing, friendly and generous.
 They enjoy spending time around others and spreading excitement and joy at home and work.
 While practical and realistic in their work, they also value having fun achieving their goals.
 They are energetic and flexible, encouraging others along the way.

 ENFP: Extraverted, Intuitive, Feeling, Perceiving

 The ENFP personality type can be powerful in many workplaces.
 The ENFP type is generally innovative, inspiring and often unafraid of taking risks.
-ENFPs make up approximately 8% of the general population and includes more women than men.
+ENFPs comprise approximately 8% of the general population and include more women than men.
 They are highly perceptive when understanding how individuals and groups function, making them natural leaders inside organisations.
-ENFPs want excitement, enjoy abstract and experiential learning, and look for maximum potential in their career experiences and in others.
+ENFPs want excitement, enjoy abstract and experiential learning, and look for maximum potential in their career experiences and others.

 Best careers for ENFP personalities:

 ENTP: Extraverted, Intuitive, Thinking, Perceiving

 The ENTP personality is ideal for entrepreneurial thinking, whether ENTPs own their own business or innovate within an organisation.
 ENTPs often struggle to meet deadlines and find it difficult to work within hierarchies, which can restrict their innovative talents.
 ENTPs prefer to focus on the “big idea” and resist routine and repetitive tasks.
 Instead, they prefer highly conceptual work, problem-solving and leaving the details to others.